Monthly Planner

 You should mentally divide your month into four chunks.
 Naturally, you’ll think in terms of weeks, even though some months have more than four weeks.
 But if you simply divide your month into four approximate chunks of time, you can look at it as follows:

 As you can see here, you want to take the most critical and most difficult tasks of your month and plan them in the first 25% of that month.
-That ensures not only that you tackle the most important things first, but, if you encounter some kind of struggle, there is enough time in the month to adjust and still be able to complete them.
+That ensures not only that you tackle the most important things first, but if you encounter some kind of struggle, there is enough time in the month to adjust and still be able to complete them.
 As Brian Tracy would say, eat that frog first!

-When it comes to your learning plan, make sure that you schedule the critical practices first, and leave the research for interests toward the end of the month.
+When it comes to your learning plan, make sure you schedule the critical practices first, and leave the research for interests toward the end of the month.
 If anything must fall off the month, it should be the latter.

 Because your Monthly Plan must tackle all aspects of your overall vision, it’s tempting to pack your month to the fullest.
 Try not to.
 Make sure you don’t overpack it.
-Instead, leave ample time for rest and recovery, and empty buffer space for incidentals.
+Instead, leave ample time for rest and recovery and empty buffer space for incidentals.

 Ongoing Projects and Recurring Items

 In your annual plan, you have defined your list of ongoing projects.
 These include administrative things designed to either improve or fix some aspects of your life.
-They might be repairs to your home, upgrades of furniture, or car upgrades, and so forth.
+They might be repairs to your home, upgrades of furniture, car upgrades, and so forth.
 Whatever they are, they should take the second seat to your primary goals.

 Monthly Reset

 Much like you have an annual reset, you need to think about small monthly resets as well.
 These are not going to be as big as your annual ones, but they are still significant.
-They could be something such as a day per month, or a few days per month.
+They could be something such as a day per month or a few days per month.

 This reset is an opportunity for you to recharge your short-term batteries and enjoy the fruits of your success.
 You are working hard on your plan; you are completing tasks, reviewing, and experiencing a general feeling of accomplishment.